felipehcrfernandes/digital-lib/README.md

 - simpler models and foreign keys
 - easier manual testing in Swagger/Postman
-- easier explanation of data relationships and examples
+- compact and efficient key representation for a small relational SQLite-backed service
 - enough for a single-service case with no distributed ID generation needs

 ## Architecture